Ericxu19/Leetcode_similar_question_scraper/README.md

 the score is out of 5 and is determined by the "similar question" category and "Related Topics" tags on the question on leetcode.

 Questions taged in similar question will recieve a score of 5.
 Score of other pairs of questions are determined by the amount of Related Topics tags they share.

+process.py also produces Qcollection.csv which is simply a collection of all the problems with the examples and notes striped.